 The themes of trust and explicit assurance of LGBTQI+ and faith inclusion came up repeatedly as key pre-requisites for finding a place of support.
 One participant noted that their 12-step group, which was explicitly inter-faith in its approach and actively LGBTQ-inclusive, was a strong point of support in their life.
 They expressed that they valued this space because it was a safe and welcoming place to discuss all aspects of identity - including ethnicity and immigration status - as well as faith and LGBTQ identity.
-Another said that because their Jewish faith community was particularly supportive of LGBTQ people, they would feel comfortable sharing any issues of prejudice there, and this would be their first port of call.
+Another said that because their Jewish community was particularly supportive of LGBTQ people, they would feel comfortable sharing any issues of prejudice there, and this would be their first port of call.
 Another said that they were comfortable reporting an incident of prejudice to their psychologist, because they felt safe there, and that the assurance of confidentiality was helpful for this.
-However, while several people said they would feel comfortable doing so regarding faith.
+However, while several people said they would feel comfortable going to the council for support around LGBTQI+ prejudice, they would not feel comfortable doing so regarding faith.